Victims can have confidence in grooming inquiry, minister says after two quit

 “For many of us, these were not incidental factors; they were central to why we were targeted and why institutions failed to act.
 To erase that truth is to rewrite history.”

+“Then, obviously, when the chairs got leaked, we then kind of turned against each other and started being reluctant to trust one another.”

+She added: “But this inquiry, we genuinely had faith that it was going to serve its purpose, and we’ve literally just watched it collapse underneath us.”

-Both women also expressed concern about the candidates shortlisted to chair the inquiry, one of whom is reportedly a former police chief and the other a social worker.
+Both women have expressed concern about the candidates shortlisted to chair the inquiry, one of whom is reportedly a former police chief and the other a social worker.

 Ms Goddard said: “This is a disturbing conflict of interest and I fear the lack of trust in services from years of failings and corruption will have a negative impact in survivor engagement with this inquiry.”